-We requested data at the supplier company level or a division/segment level, and followed up with suppliers for product detail when they indicated that may be sourcing 3TG from the covered countries.
+We requested data at the supplier company level and accepted responses from the company level, division/segment level or product level, as applicable.
+We then followed up with suppliers for product detail when they indicated they may be sourcing 3TG minerals from the covered countries.
 Currently our suppliers are unable to specify the smelters or refiners used for components supplied to us.
-We were therefore unable to determine whether any of the 3TG that these suppliers reported was actually contained in components or parts that the suppliers supplied to us, or determine if any of these smelters or refiners were actually in our supply chain.
+We were therefore unable to determine whether any of the 3TG minerals that these suppliers reported was actually contained in components or parts that the suppliers supplied to us, or determine if any of these smelters or refiners were actually in our supply chain.

-For the 2014 reporting period, we believe we surveyed suppliers representing approximately 95% of our 2014 expenditures for parts or components that we believe could contain 3TG minerals.
-Based on our 2014 RCOI process and after exercising due diligence measures, including evaluating survey responses received from our suppliers, we are not able to determine the countries of origin or facilities used to produce the 3TG minerals in our products.
+For the 2015 reporting period, we believe we surveyed suppliers representing approximately 95% of our 2015 expenditures for parts or components that we believe could contain 3TG minerals.
+Based on our 2015 RCOI process and after exercising due diligence measures, including evaluating survey responses received from our suppliers, we are not able to determine the countries of origin or facilities used to produce the 3TG minerals in our products.